 Virginia creeper is one of the first of all woody plants to display fall color.
 Its conspicuous greenish flowers develop into clusters of bluish-black, pea-sized berries in September and October.
 The berries either fall before winter or are eaten by birds after the leaves drop.

 Virginia creeper will grow in a variety of soils.
 It is considered to be a very drought-resistant plant.
 It will thrive in either a sunny or shady exposure.

 Virginia creeper is valued for producing a pleasing pattern on large blank walls, for covering rustic structures and for covering ground or bank in rocky areas.

-Chinese and Japanese wisterias need space and large supports.
+Both Chinese and Japanese wisteria need space and large supports.

 All wisterias will bloom, but some vines take as long as 7 to 15 years to produce their first flowers.
 Excessive nitrogen fertilizer may stimulate leaf and stem growth at the expense of flower production.